Up to 50% off sofas & mattresses — limited‑time deals.

 Sofa Overall Score Pros Cons Ideal For

-Arhaus Filmore Sofa 4.3/5 Supportive, shape-holding feel; performance-fabric focus; sturdy spring/support system Not a deep “melt-in” lounge; 63" size is limiting for sprawling; upholstery isn’t covered under the limited warranty Neat-looking living rooms, frequent sitters, households that prioritize easier cleaning
+Arhaus Filmore Sofa 4.3/5 Supportive, medium-firm sit; performance-fabric option; sturdy support system Not a deep lounge; 63" size can feel tight for sprawling; upholstery is not covered under the limited warranty Neat-looking living rooms, frequent sitters, households that want easier day-to-day upkeep

 Final verdict